rlevchenko/powershell-skype/README.md

 - Enterprise topology with 1 FE, Office Web Apps
 - Backend is SQL Server 2012 with Always-On (some manual operations are required after deployment)
 - All roles except of Enterprise Voice (mediation and etc) are on FE
-- Updates Skype For Business after installation
+- Updates Skype For Business after the installation
 ## Prerequisites
  - Skype share on DFS
  - SQL Instance (AlwaysON must be configured later)